squinkylabs/Demo/docs/analyzer.md

 This may be fairly basic, so feel free to skip ahead.

 A frequency analyzer is quite often the best way to visually examine your audio.
 It will tell you the volume of the audio at specific frequencies.
-Often this provides insights that that would be impossible to discern by looking at the waveform on a scope.
+Often this provides insights that would be impossible to discern by looking at the waveform on a scope.

 The Bogaudio Analyzer XL is a very nice implementation, so we will use that here.

-An analyzer will draw you a real time graph, where the x axis is frequency, and the y axis is amount, or volume.
+An analyzer will draw a real time graph, where the x axis is frequency, and the y axis is amount, or volume, in decibels

 Here is what white noise looks like: